system76/tech-docs/src/models/thelio-mira-b1.0/internal-overview.md

 - RAM slots are highlighted in dashed red
 - 2.5" SATA drive slot cover is highlighted in dashed pink
 - M.2 slots are highlighted in dashed cyan (located underneath the heatsinks)
-- PCIe slots are highlighted in yellow
+- PCIe x16 slots are highlighted in yellow
+- PCIe x4 slot is highlighted in purple
 - Power supply is highlighted in navy
 - Bottom case fan is highlighted in solid red
 - Thelio-IO to motherboard connections are highlighted in dashed green